-In the treatment of inhalational anthrax (post exposure) the recommended dose is 100 mg of doxycycline, twice a day.
+In the treatment of inhalational anthrax (post-exposure) the recommended dose is 100 mg of doxycycline, twice a day.
 Parenteral therapy is only indicated when oral therapy is not indicated and should not be continued over a prolonged period of time.
 Oral therapy should be instituted as soon as possible.
 Therapy must continue for a total of 60 days.

-The duration of infusion may vary with the dose (100 to 200 mg/day), but is usually one to four hours.
+The duration of infusion may vary with the dose (100 to 200 mg per day), but is usually one to four hours.
 A recommended minimum infusion time for 100 mg of a 0.5 mg/mL solution is one hour.
 Therapy should be continued for at least 24 to 48 hours after symptoms and fever have subsided.
 The therapeutic antibacterial serum activity will usually persist for 24 hours following recommended dosage.

 Intravenous solutions should not be injected intramuscularly or subcutaneously.
 Caution should be taken to avoid the inadvertent introduction of the intravenous solution into the adjacent soft tissue.

-To prepare a solution containing 10 mg/mL, the contents of the vial should be reconstituted with 10 mL (for the 100 mg/vial container) of Sterile Water for Injection or any of the 10 intravenous infusion solutions listed below.
+To prepare a solution containing 10 mg/mL, the contents of the vial should be reconstituted with 10 mL (for the 100 mg/vial container) of Sterile Water for Injection or any of the ten intravenous infusion solutions listed below.
 Each 100 mg of doxycycline for injection (i.e., withdraw entire solution from the 100 mg vial) is further diluted with 100 mL to 1000 mL of the intravenous solutions listed below.

-- Sodium Chloride Injection, USP
+1. Sodium Chloride Injection, USP

-- 5% Dextrose Injection, USP
+2. 5% Dextrose Injection, USP

-- Ringer's Injection, USP
+3. Ringer's Injection, USP

-- Invert Sugar, 10% in Water
+4. Invert Sugar, 10% in Water

-- Lactated Ringer's Injection, USP
+5. Lactated Ringer's Injection, USP

-- Dextrose 5% in Lactated Ringer's
+6. Dextrose 5% in Lactated Ringer's

-- Normosol-M® in D5-W (Abbott)
+7. Normosol-M® in D5-W (Abbott)

-- Normosol-R® in D5-W (Abbott)
+8. Normosol-R® in D5-W (Abbott)

-- Plasma-Lyte® 56 in 5% Dextrose (Baxter)
+9. Plasma-Lyte® 56 in 5% Dextrose (Travenol)

-- Plasma-Lyte® 148 in 5% Dextrose (Baxter)
+10. Plasma-Lyte® 148 in 5% Dextrose (Travenol)

 This will result in desired concentrations of 0.1 to 1 mg/mL.
 Concentrations lower than 0.1 mg/mL or higher than 1 mg/mL are not recommended.

-When diluted with Lactated Ringer's Injection, USP, or Dextrose 5% in Lactated Ringer's, infusion of the solution (ca. 1 mg/mL) or lower concentrations (not less than 0.1 mg/mL) must be completed within six hours after reconstitution to ensure adequate stability.
+When diluted with Lactated Ringer's Injection, USP or Dextrose 5% in Lactated Ringer's, infusion of the solution (ca. 1 mg/mL) or lower concentrations (not less than 0.1 mg/mL) must be completed within six hours after reconstitution to ensure adequate stability.
 During infusion, the solution must be protected from direct sunlight.
 Solutions must be used within this time period or discarded.

 How is Doxycycline Injection Supplied

-Each vial of doxycycline for injection, USP (equivalent to 100 mg doxycycline with 480 mg ascorbic acid and 300 mg mannitol), is supplied in lyophilized form in a USP Type I tubular amber vial.
+||Doxycycline for Injection, USP (equivalent to 100 mg Doxycycline with 480 mg ascorbic acid and 300 mg mannitol), lyophilized in a flip-top vial, in packages of 10.

 Doxycycline for Injection, USP

 100 mg per vial